lfortin/node-cgi-core/README.md

 # cgi-core

-A thin wrapper for supporting CGI script in Node.js.
+A thin wrapper for supporting CGI scripts in Node.js.

 > :construction: This is a work in progress. :construction: